Understanding AI Distillation In The Trade Secret Context

 We are experienced litigators and counselors, helping our clients as business partners to resolve issues and develop strategies that best meet our clients’ legal and business needs – before, during, and after litigation.
 We’re ready to roll up our sleeves and help you.
 Read more about us, the types of matters we handle, and what we can do for you here.

-Sarah Tishler is a commercial litigator whose practice focuses on complex business disputes in state and federal courts, including intellectual property, breach of contract, and fraud claims.
+Sarah Tishler is the author of this article.
+Sarah is a partner at Beck Reed Riden LLP.
+She is a commercial litigator whose practice focuses on complex business disputes in state and federal courts, including intellectual property, breach of contract, and fraud claims.
+Her experience also includes regulatory investigations, international arbitration, securities litigation, shareholder litigation, class-action litigation, and pre-transactional advising.

 eck Reed Riden LLP is among the leading authorities in trade secret, noncompete, and unfair competition law, and our experience handling these matters is backed by our extensive employment law and business litigation experience.
 Our hand-picked team combines attorneys with complementary expertise and practical experience.